insarlab/MintPy/docs/CONTRIBUTING.md

 ## Things you should NOT do ##

-(For anyone with push rights to github.com/insarlab/MintPy) Never modify a commit or the history of anything that has been committed to the `master` branch.
+(For anyone with push rights to github.com/insarlab/MintPy) Never modify a commit or the history of anything that has been committed to the `main` branch.